Bicycle Across Italy! Cycling from Venice to Pisa

-This is it - the classic bicycle tour that we started guiding back in 1972, we offer it now for indipendent travellers!
-We begin in romantic Venice, make stops in the great art cities of Ferrara, Ravenna & Florence, and end on the Mediterranean coast in Pisa.
+This is it - the classic bicycle tour we started guiding back in 1972 is also available for independent travelers!
+Begin in romantic Venice, making stops in the great art cities of Ferrara, Ravenna & Florence, and end on the Mediterranean coast in Pisa.
 Along the way, you'll enjoy gourmet meals from two of Italy's best culinary regions (Emilia-Romagna & Tuscany), take in local markets, and discover a side of Italy seldom seen by tourists.

 Tour begins in Chioggia, Italy